AllenNeuralDynamics/metadata-chatbot/README.md

 ## Installation

-Install a virtual environment with python 3.11 (install a python 3.11 that's compatible with your operating system).
-Check if download was successful by runninng
+Install a virtual environment with python 3.11 (install a version of python 3.11 that's compatible with your operating system).

 ```bash
 py -3.11 -m venv .venv